wandyezj/wandyezj.github.io/writing/api-definition-as-a-knowledge-capture-exercise.md

 ### Documentation

-Next, the the various shapes are documented.
+Third, the the various shapes are documented.

 Documentation should: